autosapien/CarND-Behavioral-Cloning-P3/README.md

 ![steering signal 1](static/signal_steering_0_0.jpg)
 ![steering signal 2](static/signal_steering_1_0.jpg)

 The data consists of 8096 driving inputs with images from the center, left and right cameras.
 In addition we have steering, throttle and brake values for each input.
-Only the steering values are examined as our goal is to steer the driving at a constant spped.
+Only the steering values are examined as our goal is to steer the driving at a constant speed.
 The data is heavily skewed towards driving straight.
 This is consistent with the fact that the training track is predominantly straight (or close to that.
 We also note that the steering inputs do not oscillate too much (as should be while driving a car).
 There could be problems areas around the 3450 mark and around 4050 to 4200.
 We may need to apply mild smoothing to the steering signal if our car is too shifty or use better training data.

 #### 2. Image Pre-processing

 All images are preprocessed by two steps. in by `process_camera_image()`. **IMPORTANT** These same pre-processing is applied to training, validation and test run (in `drive.py`) images.
 The two steps are:
 * Normalization - Each channel of a 3 channel input image is normalized between \[-0.5, 0.5\] by (value / 255) - 0.5.
 * Region of Interest - The surrounding trees, lakes and car dashboard are not really relevant to driving the car on the road.
-So the image is cropped 50 px on top, 20 at the botton, 25 each on the left and right
+So the image is cropped 50 px on top, 20 at the bottom, 25 each on the left and right

 Here is what the prepocessing does to the images
 ![processed image](static/processed_0_0.jpg)